voxpupuli/voxpupuli.github.io/privacy-policy/index.md

 Vox Pupuli reserves the right to update this policy periodically.
 Material changes will be posted to the [Blog](https://voxpupuli.org/posts).
-This policy was last updated on 27th May 2018.
+This policy was last updated on 4th August 2019.

 [GitHub]: https://help.github.com/articles/global-privacy-practices
 [Freenode]: https://freenode.net/policies